Kurami Shrine (倉見神社)

 | Sengen Okami |

-Its founding date is unclear, but it is said that during the Tensho era (1573–1592), Takagi Jintaro (高木甚太郎) established a military outpost in Kurami Village and enshrined the kami of Sengen Okami there.
+Its founding date is unclear, but it is said that during the Tensho era (1573–1592), Takagi Jintaro (高木甚太郎) established a military outpost in Kurami Village where the kami of Sengen Okami was enshrined.

 In February 1883, because the shrine building had fallen into severe disrepair, a stone monument was erected in its place.
 In October 1985, the monument was repaired after cracks appeared in the stone.